knode/speakers/templates/justin-abrahms.md

 ## About me

 I'm Justin.
 I've been programming for many years.
 I'm self-taught.
 I dig talking because it provides me an excuse to dig deeper into a topic, as well as a method of share my findings with others.
-As for formats, I'm happy with a tour of code, if there's a particular repo of mine that catches your eye.
-Also into standard speaker + slides or round table discussion things.
+As for formats, I'm happy with a tour of code, if there's a particular repo of mine that catches your eye, standard speaker + slides or round table discussion things.

-I'm into a bunch of stuff, including:
+For topics, I'm into a bunch of stuff, including:

 - static analysis
 - writing testable code